carlottapifferi2002/Real-time-facial-expressions-recognition-and-fuzzy-logic-emotional-model/README.md

-# Real-time-facial-expressions-recognition-and-fuzzy-logic-emotional-model
+# fuzzy-logic-emotional-model-using-Real-time-facial-expressions-recognition-
-This repository contains a real-time facial expression recognition system integrated with a fuzzy logic–based emotional model for social robotics applications.
-It includes the full ROS pipeline for emotion perception, fuzzy-state management, personality-dependent behaviour modulation, and dynamic navigation parameter adaptation on the TIAGorobot.
+This repository includes the full fuzzy pipeline (JSON controllers, emotional manager, inference engine and ROS node) used to modulate the TIAGo robot’s behaviour based on facial expressions detected in real time through its onboard camera.
+The system updates mood, alertness, speed and navigation tuning according to personality profiles (shy/intense), enabling adaptive and human-aware navigation.